 Companies are already experimenting with smart devices to enable workers to be more fully connected.
 In the future we’ll see more online/onsite collaboration, whether it’s being able to access up-to-date installation manuals, share videos or images from a wearable camera or sign-off documents, a connected workforce will improve workflow, quality and interdependence while avoiding costly mistakes.

-As the construction industry continues towards a more data-led, digital future, the adoption of technologies such as the CVE, will be the difference between propelling business forward or falling behind.
+As the construction industry continues towards a more data-led, digital future, the adoption of technologies such as the visualisation platform, will be the difference between propelling business forward or falling behind.

 Check out our eBook where we deep dive into what each of the states looks like today and what they should look like tomorrow.